mariahncornelio/mariahncornelio/README.md

 # ⊹˚₊‧──────────────────────────‧₊˚⊹
 # I n t r o d u c t i o n
 [![](https://visitcount.itsvg.in/api?id=mariahncornelio&icon=3&color=12)](https://visitcount.itsvg.in) <br><br>
 Hello, welcome to my page!
-I am currently an undergraduate student (junior) and <a href="http://www.themydlarzlab.com/">researcher</a> at the University of Texas at Arlington, double majoring in Biology and Data Science.
+I am currently an undergraduate senior and <a href="http://www.themydlarzlab.com/">researcher</a> at the University of Texas at Arlington, double majoring in BS Biology and BS Data Science, Biology Concentration.
 After moving to the United States from the Philippines, I discovered a world of new opportunities - and one of the biggest surprises was finding a passion for coding and analyzing data.
 I love how coding combines problem-solving with creativity and how it connects to so many fields, like marine biology.

-Right now, I'm working on my own coding projects and learning new languages - specifically Java, HTML, and SQL.
+Right now, I'm working on my own coding projects and learning new languages - specifically SAS and SQL.
 Every challenge in coding is exciting for me, and there's nothing more satisfying than solving a tough problem.
-Anyways, that’s a little bit about me - have an amazing day, friend!

 <details>
   <summary>M o r e   A b o u t   M e</summary>
   <br>
   <ul>
-    <li>My first coding language that I learned was R</li>
+    <li>My first coding language that I learned was R in 2022</li>
-    <li>I first started coding in 2022</li>
-    <li>Whale sharks are my favorite animal ever</li>
+    <li>Whale sharks are my favorite animal</li>
-    <li>I have lots of hobbies (running, swimming, writing, cooking/baking, reading, gaming, decorating, singing, guitar) but as of right now, I am focusing on writing</li>
+    <li>I love aviation and planes</li>
-    <li>Sciences are my favorite subject to learn.
-Right now, I am particularly interested in marine biology but I am open to exploring other fields as well</li>
+    <li>Sciences are my favorite subject to learn</li>
     <li>Learning from my mistakes is important to me and coding is a great way to push and challenge myself</li>
   </ul>
 </details>